 Business model of the Group

-Munich Airport is active in the business units Aviation, Commercial Activities, Real Estate and Participations, Services & External Business.
-The service profile offered by the Group covers virtually all the services available at the airport campus – from air travel including passenger and cargo handling through to retailing, hotels, and catering services.
+Munich Airport is active via the business units Aviation, Commercial Activities, Real Estate and Participations, and Services & External Business.
+The service profile of the Group covers virtually all the services available on the airport campus – from air travel including passenger and cargo handling through to retailing, hotels and catering services.
 This integrated business model and depth of added value sets Munich Airport apart from its European competitors.

 Munich Airport is committed to a corporate policy of sustainability.
-The orientation on economic, environmental and social goals ensures public acceptance of the airport and consequently the viability of its business model.
+The orientation towards economic, environmental, and social goals ensures public acceptance of the airport and consequently the viability of its business model.

 Main features of management and control